 The Power of Regret: How Looking Backwards Moves Us Forward

-Madefor Co-Founder and former Navy SEAL, Pat Dossett, sat down with Daniel Pink, five-time New York Times best-selling author to discuss the research and findings behind his latest book, The Power of Regret, at March’s Live Basecamp Conversation.
+Madefor Co-Founder and former Navy SEAL, Pat Dossett, sat down with Daniel Pink, five-time New York Times best-selling author to discuss the research and findings behind his latest book, The Power of Regret.
 Daniel talked about regret, how there’s no such thing as an “I have no regrets” claim, the four most common buckets of regret, and how to use regret to transform your life.

 Regret, Reflect, and Renovate

 We all feel regret, it’s simply a part of the human condition.
 The emotion of regret is most often regarded as a bad thing and something we should avoid at all costs, but Daniel shines a light on it so we can find lessons from the past and transform them into opportunities for our future.
 How?
 By being courageous enough to confront your regrets and not run away from them.

 We live in a society where none of us were taught how to deal with regret.
 Regret can be tricky, and spending a bunch of time wallowing in the past doesn’t do anything positive for your present and future.
 Instead, we need to reflect.
 Reflecting is looking backward, and when you look backward there are things in the past that we wish we didn’t do and there are things we wish we did do.
 There are decisions we made we don’t like.
 There are decisions we avoided that we wish we actually embraced.

 Research done around regret had two major findings.

 1. The first is simply that everybody has regrets.
 The people who say, “I have no regrets” are lying or they are part of a very small group of people, like 5-year-olds, people with degenerative brain diseases, and sociopaths.
 Regret requires cognitive trapeze work.
 It’s incredibly cognitively sophisticated to think about the past and then come back to the future.